Polar coordinate system: Polar rose

+The cosine and sine forms are not equivalent, but the difference is only a rotation of the resulting curve.
+Both are special cases of r(φ) = a cos(kφ + γ), with γ determining the phase and equivalently the rotation.
 If k is an integer, these equations will produce a k-petaled rose if k is odd, or a 2k-petaled rose if k is even.
 If k is rational, but not an integer, a rose-like shape may form, but with overlapping petals.
 Note that these equations never define a rose with 2, 6, 10, 14, etc. petals.
 The variable a directly represents the length or amplitude of the petals of the rose, while k relates to their spatial frequency.